keithbuhler/keithbuhler.github.io/philosophy-portal/phd-how-to.md

 [Another page explains my research.](/phd) This post gives some advice on each stage of the process.

-### My Story  ###
+### Do you want to go to graduate school?
+My story  ###

 In 2011, my wife and I decided to pursue a PhD in philosophy.
-We had just gotten married in 2010.
-I was finishing an M.A. in theology.
-I was working as a high school teacher and she was the admissions department at a new college.
-I knew for five years I wanted to pursue further graduate training, but now the timing was right.

-We applied to 14 schools.
-I got 10 rejections, and 4 acceptances.
-U.K. was my top choice because I wanted to work with David Bradshaw, but the choice was easy.
-Claremont and University of Chicago offered no funding, no tuition; University of Dallas offered tuition with no funding; University of Kentucky offered tuition with funding.
-I accepted the offer.

-## Do you want to go to graduate school?

 This is the difficult discernment decision.
 Why go to grad school?
-[There are almost no jobs in philosophy.](http://leiterreports.typepad.com/blog/2015/02/pedigree-matters-and-prospective-students-are-entitled-to-know.html) In my opinion, you should only go to graduate school if you cannot imagine being happy doing anything else except philosophy.
+[There are almost no jobs in philosophy.](http://leiterreports.typepad.com/blog/2015/02/pedigree-matters-and-prospective-students-are-entitled-to-know.html) In my opinion, you should only go to graduate school if you cannot imagine being happy doing anything else except researching or teaching or both.

+An earnest desire is necessary but not sufficient.
+You need desire and aptitude.
 Ask your teachers for an honest appraisal of your current ability and potential.
-Academic philosophy has room for all kinds of interests and abilities, but you don't want to kid yourself.
+Academic philosophy has room for a vast range of interests and abilities.
+Nevertheless, you don't want to kid yourself.

-Some study philosophy and go on to other things.
+Some of those who study philosophy and go on to other things.
 Some get a B.A. or even an M.A. before going into business, non-profit, or ministry.
-Others go "all the way" with a PhD and try to teach at a university.
+Others go "all the way" with a PhD and try to teach at a university, or get non-academic jobs.

+For me, the discernment process was long.
+I enjoyed philosophy as an undergraduate but also enjoyed art and psychology.
+I had known for five years I wanted to pursue further graduate training.
+I needed to work, so I got a job teaching classics in a high school.
+I was accepted to, but never began, a psychology doctoral program.
+It didn't feel right.
+Instead, I began an M.A. in theology.

+Then, my wife and I got married in 2010.
+She was the admissions department at a new college.
+We had settled on philosophy.
+Philosophy doctorates have a broad range of application: philosophy professor, administration, classical educator, writer, and more.

+I took one year of philosophy MA classes at [Talbot.](http://www.talbot.edu/) This gave me good practice writing rigorous analytic papers and also gave me a reference letter from JP Moreland.

+Eventually, the timing was right to apply.
+I got lots of advice from friends and teachers on how, when, where, to apply.
+I took the GRE (after some study) and did well.
+I researched schools and jumped in.

+We applied to 14 schools.
+It cost about $1,400 dollars, all told.

+I got 10 rejections, and 4 acceptances.
+Claremont and University of Chicago offered no funding, no tuition remission; University of Dallas offered tuition with no funding; University of Kentucky offered tuition with funding.
+U.K. was my top choice anyhow because I wanted to work with David Bradshaw.
+So, I accepted the offer.

+We moved to Kentucky in July of 2012.

-### 2. If so, MA or PHD? ##
+### 2. If I decide to apply, should I go for an MA or PHD? ##

+Contrary to popular belief, you *can* go from graduating college straight into an American PhD program.
+You don't *need* an M.A.
+That said, there are reasons to consider an M.A. first.

-[MAs, in general, leverage you up to better PhD programs (if you do well).](http://leiterreports.typepad.com/blog/2013/11/terminal-vs-non-terminal-ma-programs.html)  But they extend your total time to job market from average 7 years to average 9 years.
-The end goal is to learn a lot, hone your writing, get good recommendations (for PhD applications) or move on to your career.
+Pro -- [MAs, in general, leverage you up to better PhD programs (if you do well).](http://leiterreports.typepad.com/blog/2013/11/terminal-vs-non-terminal-ma-programs.html)  The end goal is to learn a lot, hone your writing, get good references (for PhD applications) or move on to your career.
+Con -- they extend your total time to job market from average 7 years to average 9 years.

-[PhDs, in general, get you on the job market in average 7 years.](http://www.nsf.gov/statistics/infbrief/nsf06312/) They often pay you to teach or research along the way.
-The end goal is to become a professor and/or researcher at a university.
+Pro -- [PhDs, in general, get you on the job market in average 7 years.](http://www.nsf.gov/statistics/infbrief/nsf06312/) The end goal is to become a professor and/or researcher at a university.
+They often pay you to teach or research along the way to your degree.
+Con -- unless your philosophical writing is exceptionally good (in your professors' opinion, not in your opinion), you may not be able to reach a more prestigious school without an MA,  developed research plans, and good references.

+For me, the time factor was big.
+Even though I didn't have a completed MA, I was able to get in to UK on the strength of my writing sample, GRE score, and good references.

 ### 3. How do you best apply? ##